 If you’ve been saving s-l-o-w-l-y with a traditional type of savings account, it might be time to consider other options.
 Many online financial institutions, for example, offer higher interest rates for deposit accounts because they have lower overhead costs than brick-and-mortar banks, and they pass those savings on to their customers.
 Online accounts also may offer lower fees than traditional banks—or, in some cases, no fees.

 The thought of squeezing out additional dollars for savings each month might be daunting if you’re already on a tight budget.
 But even a little spending cut can go a long way toward nudging up your savings rate.

 Let’s go back to our hypothetical saver, Jane, for an example.
-If Jane could manage to save just $50 more every month (or about $12 a week), she could increase her savings rate by a full percentage point—from 12% to 13%.
+If Jane could manage to save just $50 more every month (or about $12 a week), she could increase her savings rate by a full percentage point — from 12% to 13%.
 That might mean getting takeout one less time every week.
 Or one less night out with the girls every month.
-Or maybe giving up a subscription service she seldom uses.
+Or maybe cutting back on streaming services she seldom uses.

 Lowering Fixed Expenses

 Lowering the bills that have to be paid every month can increase the amount of money that’s available for savings.
 That could include:

 • Shopping for cheaper car insurance or a less expensive cell phone carrier